joeyshuttleworth/NumbaIDA/README.md

 <!--- [![Product Name Screen Shot][product-screenshot]](https://example.com) --->

-NumbaIDA is a Python package allowing you to quickly solve DAE problems  in Numba JIT compiled functions using the LLNL SUNDIALS IDA solver.
+NumbaIDA is a Python package allowing you to quickly solve Differential Algebraic Equation (DAE) problems in Numba JIT compiled functions using the LLNL SUNDIALS IDA solver.

+DAEs may be thought of a a system of ordinary differential equations (ODEs) with some additional constraints.
+For example, consider the linear sytem

+dx/dt = - a * x + b * y
+dy/dt = - b * y + a * x

+with the constaint x + y = 1.
+In this case, you can rewrite the equation for dx/dt so that it doesn't include any y terms.
+Alternatively, you can use a solver such as IDA to solve this as a DAE problem.
+NumbaIDA allows you to use the IDA solver in Python as a JIT compiled function using Numba.

 ### Built With